Haoyu-ha/mypage/_pages/cv.md

     *   Explore the potential application of reinforcement learning/graph Learning in solving large-scale TSP
     *   Design algorithms and conduct experiments

-* Spring 2021: Teaching Assistant in Data mining and Data analysis at China University Of Geosciences, Wuhan
+* Spring 2021: Teaching Assistant in Data Mining and Data Analysis at China University Of Geosciences, Wuhan

 Research Experience
 ======